-If the General Assembly eliminated the angel investment tax credit, consideration could be given to allocating all or a portion of the \$5 million tax credit cap to other entrepreneurial programs, particularly programs that invest directly in startups.
+tions are certification, education, and financing forums hosted by universities, foundations, governments, corporations, and other organization at which founders present or "pitch" their technologies and business models to a panel of judges. entrepreneurial programs, particularly programs that invest directly in startups.
 Research and development grant programs, accelerators, and new venture competitions have shown promise in multiple studies.
 Virginia currently has similar incentive programs, including programs administered by the Virginia Innovation Partnership Corporation (see next chapter) and the Small Business Investment Grant administered by the Virginia Small Business Financing Authority.
 However, if the tax credit funding is allocated to the Small Business Investment Grant, the General Assembly should consider making changes to the program that were recommended or suggested in Workforce and Small Business Incentives (JLARC 2018).
 These changes include to